-Devan Shimoyama is a visual artist working primarily in self-portraiture and narratives inspired from classical mythology and allegory.
-Shimoyama seeks to depict the black queer male body as something that is both desirable and desirous.
-He explores the mystery and magic in the process of understanding his origins and also investigates the politics of queer culture.
+Devan Shimoyama is a visual artist working primarily in self-portraiture and narratives inspired by classical mythology and allegory.
+He depicts the black queer male body as something that is both desirable and desirous and explores the mystery and magic in the process of understanding his origins, and investigating the politics of queer culture.

-Shimoyama was born in 1989 in Philadelphia, Pennsylvania and graduated from Penn State University in 2011 with a BFA in Drawing/Painting before obtaining his MFA at Yale University School of Art in Painting/Printmaking in 2014.
+Shimoyama was born in 1989 in Philadelphia, Pennsylvania and graduated from Penn State University in 2011 with a BFA in Drawing/Painting.
+He received his MFA from Yale University School of Art in Painting/Printmaking in 2014.
 While there, in 2013, he was awarded the Al Held Fellowship.

 Devan Shimoyama’s work showcases the relationship between celebration and silence in queer culture and sexuality.
 His compositions are inspired by the work of classical painters such as Caravaggio and Francisco Goya, while adding a more contemporary expression and sensuality.
 With the use of a variety of lustrous materials such as jewels, black glitter, rhinestones, and sequins, Shimoyama creates works that capture the beauty and alienation of the Black queer body.

 It was in his junior year of college that Shimoyama began taking painting more seriously, and began using unconventional materials.
 “I started using objects from my own childhood,” said Shimoyama.
 “Things with a certain luster or polish to them, thinking back to China cabinets and these little beautiful encrusted plates.
 Creating that fiction of glamour, of decadence, of wealth is something heavily engrained in drag culture that always fascinates me but it’s also heavily engrained into Black culture.”